 However, now can be the perfect time for companies to take stock of how workplace structures fit into their strategic future and larger goals.
 Once executives—who see remote work as temporary—make conclusive decisions and bring back employees to the office, it will be difficult to shake up the status quo once again.

-This spring we are hosting a series of conversations focused on hybrid teams during our monthly Networkplaceless events.
-To start off the series, we hosted our first debate-style event in March.
-Attendees were randomly assigned to groups to advocate for, or against, hybrid team structures.
+At Workplaceless we hosted a series of conversations in 2021 focused on hybrid work.
+To start off the series, we gathered in a debate-style event where attendees were randomly assigned to groups to advocate for, or against, hybrid team structures.
 Participants shared personal stories and were challenged to consider alternate perspectives.
-We’ve combined these shared anecdotes with our years of experience working with teams, to outline where hybrid has advantages over in-office or fully distributed, and where it falls short.
+We’ve combined these shared anecdotes with our years of experience working with teams, to outline where hybrid work has advantages over in-office or fully distributed, and where it falls short.

-Hybrid is better than 100% in-office because it offers:
+Hybrid work is better than 100% in-office because it offers:

-Hybrid is better than 100% remote because it offers:
+Hybrid work is better than 100% remote because it offers:

 Hybrid is worse than both 100% remote or 100% in-office because:

-- Leaders are unprepared.
-The top voted concern of our Networkplaceless group was “Leadership’s preparedness to have difficult conversations, evaluate performance, and trust remote employees.”
+The top voted concern from our event attendees was was “Leadership’s preparedness to have difficult conversations, evaluate performance, and trust remote employees.”
 Leaders are inexperienced at leading and motivating remotely, and too often aim to replicate in-office practices for virtual environments.
-In a hybrid environment of managing both in-office and remote employees, leaders will need to cultivate an entirely new set of skills.
+In a hybrid work environment of managing both in-office and remote employees, leaders will need to cultivate an entirely new set of skills.

 Regardless of preferences for co-located, hybrid, or fully remote, the group universally agreed that succeeding at effective and meaningful work all depends on how companies execute and follow through with ongoing support.